QW1CKS/betanet-linter/plans.md

-# Roadmap Plans
+# Deprecated Roadmap Plans

-This file tracks structured improvement plans following the initial performance & diagnostics enhancements.
+This file is deprecated.
+The canonical roadmap is now in `ROADMAP.md`.

+Historical plan sections (1–11) have been merged and superseded.
+Remove or archive after external references update.

 ## Plan 1 (DONE): Performance & Diagnostics Baseline
 Implemented: